dferber90/jsdom-screenshot/README.md

 #### `options.viewport`

-This is a shortcut to set `options.launchOptions.defaultViewport`. `options.launchOptions.defaultViewport` will take precedence in case both are passed.
+This is a shortcut to set `options.launch.defaultViewport`. `options.launch.defaultViewport` will take precedence in case both are passed.

 #### `options.waitForResources`